ni/design-system/README.md

 - From the project root folder, run `npm install -g gulp bower && npm install && bower install`.
 (See the old [Polymer Starter Kit installation instructions](https://github.com/PolymerElements/polymer-starter-kit/blob/5602f0d3352540335eae413ff35d90cbeab9ee72/README.md) for more details or troubleshooting.)

 ## Structure
+This documentation is generated with [Jekyll](https://jekyllrb.com/), a static site generator.

 - `app/`: All Jekyll content is here.
 (This is where all the editing happens)
   - `bower_components`: Content installed via bower ends up here